WilsonSayresLab/MMB_apes/README.md

 ***************************************************************************************************************************************

-##Mean and Confidence Intervals are calculated in two steps:
+##Mean and Confidence intervals are calculated in two steps:

 1. Generate bootstrap data (the program generates 1000 bootstrap files): **generate_bootstrap.R** This script creates 1000 bootstrap files for autosomes and 1000 bootstrap files for X chromosome